Malolos Congress

-The Malolos Congress (also known as the Revolutionary Congress), formally known as the National Assembly, was the legislative body of the Revolutionary Government of the Philippines.
+The Malolos Congress (Congreso de Malolos), also known as the Revolutionary Congress (Congreso Revolucionario) and formally the National Assembly, was the legislative body of the Revolutionary Government of the Philippines and, later, as the Philippine Republic.

+From 1898 to 1899, prior to the Philippine Declaration of Independence and their gathering at Barasoain Church in Malolos, Bulacan, for the drafting of the Malolos Constitution, congressional delegates used the Malolos station at the Malolos town center.

 Members were chosen in the elections held from June 23 to September 10, 1898.
 The assembly consisted of elected delegates chosen by balloting in provincial assemblies and appointed delegates chosen by the president to represent regions under unstable military and civilian conditions.
-The Revolutionary Congress was opened on September 15, 1898 at Barasoain Church in Malolos, Bulacan.
+The Revolutionary Congress was opened on September 15, 1898.
 President Emilio Aguinaldo presided over the opening session of the assembly.